COSIMA/cosima-cookbook/README.md

 # cosima-cookbook

 The COSIMA Cookbook is a framework for analysing output from ocean-sea ice models.
-The focus is on the ACCESS-OM2 suite of models being developed and run by members of [COSIMA: Consortium for Ocean-Sea Ice Modelling in Australia](http://cosima.org.au), but the framework is suitable for other model output.
+The focus is on the ACCESS-OM2 suite of models being developed and run by members of [COSIMA: Consortium for Ocean-Sea Ice Modelling in Australia](http://cosima.org.au).
+But this framework is suited to analysing any MOM5/MOM6 output, as well as output from other models.

 ## Getting Started
 To use the COSIMA Cookbook you will need to install your own copy of the code -- most likely you will be doing this on the [NCI Virtual Desktop Infrastructure (VDI)](http://nci.org.au/services/vdi/).
 See [Getting Started](http://cosima-cookbook.readthedocs.io/en/latest/getting_started.html) for detailed information on how to install the Cookbook, and requirements for running analyses.